amazon-braket/amazon-braket-ocean-plugin-python/README.md

 pip install -e amazon-braket-ocean-plugin-python
 ```

-You can check your currently installed version of `amazon-braket-ocean-plugin-python` with `pip show`:
+You can check your currently installed version of `amazon-braket-ocean-plugin` with `pip show`:

 ```bash
 pip show amazon-braket-ocean-plugin